barissdev/barissdev/README.md

  ***Hi there 👋***

  I am currently a software engineering student at Haliç University.
+I want to be a game developer.

- I want to become a game developer by learning python, c++ and c#.
+## ABOUT ME
 - 👀 I’m interested in game development
 - 🌱 I’m currently learning python and c programming (c# and c++)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I want to contribute to a game development process.
 ## CONTACT ME

 -[Twitter](https://twitter.com/barissonn)